limbernie/limbernie.github.io/_posts/2018-11-18-moonraker-1-walkthrough.md

 =====================================================
 ```

-I spent the next couple of hours fuzzing recursively to no avail.
+I spend the next couple of hours fuzzing recursively to no avail.
 This is crazy.
-I had to stop.
-The next thing I looked at was the actual site and at last spotted what looked like an attack surface at `/svc-inq/sales.html`.
+I have to stop.
+The next thing I look at is the actual site and at last spotted what looks like an attack surface at `/svc-inq/sales.html`.

 <a class="image-popup" title='"Out of this world" service.
 Yeah, right!'>
 ![336e19ca.png](/assets/images/posts/moonraker-1-walkthrough/336e19ca.png)
 </a>

 Notice the message?
 Someone will contact me in 5 minutes?
-Straight away, I started Apache Web Server and `tail` off the access log.
+Straight away, I start Apache Web Server and `tail` off the access log.

 I then supply the following data to the inquiry form.